timm/shortr/etc/src/docs/all.md

 |**functions** | [lib](lib.md) |
 |**methods**   | [bin](bin.md), [cols](cols.md), [num](num.md), [row](row.md), [rows](rows.md), [some](some.md), [sym](sym.md) |

-In this code,  `ROW` holds one record while `ROWS` holds lots of `ROWs`.
-Each `ROWS` summarizes numeric or symbolic  columns in `NUM`s or `SYM`s, respectively.
-These summaries are held in `COLS` which divide the columns into (x,y) sets (for independent and dependent columns, respectively).
-Pairs of (x,y) columns are summarized in `BIN`s (and adjacent `BIN`s that have similar y distributions are merged).
+In this code,  `ROWS` holds many ROWs (and ROWs hold one record).  `ROWS` summarize their numeric or symbolic  columns in `NUM`s or `SYM`s (respectively).
+Summaries are held in `COLS`, divided into  (x,y) sets for independent and dependent columns (respectively).
+Pairs of (x,y) columns are summarized in `BIN`s.
+Adjacent `BIN`s that have similar y distributions are merged.
 `SOME` is a helper
-class for `NUM`s that retains some sample of all the numerics in that column.
+for `NUM`s that holds just some sample of the numerics in that column.

 Everything else is just tiny extensions to the above object model. e.g. decision `TREE`s are built by recursively finding the `BIN`s that best distinguish different `ROW`s.